Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: ISs and PI and PD Static Reductions of Sequential Dynamic Games

-In the paper, we also study ZSGs as a special case.
-ZSGs enjoy some stronger properties not shared with NZSGs, but shared with teams; for example, they typically have (saddle-point) values which can be used to partially order ISs as in teams, and also they feature some regularity properties.
-We show that sufficient conditions presented for NZSGs can be relaxed, and the connections between saddle points of dynamic games and their policy-dependent static reductions can be established under assumptions similar to those in teams \cite{SBSYteamsstaticreduction2021} (see Fig. \ref{fig:4.1}).
-For ZSGs, we also establish stronger results compared to NZSGs using the interchangeability property of multiple player-wise saddle points (see \cite{witsenhausen1971relations} on this ordered property).
+ZS DGs enjoy some stronger properties not shared with NZS DGs, but shared with teams; for example, they typically have (saddle-point) values which can be used to partially ordered ISs as in teams, and also they feature some regularity properties.
+We show that sufficient conditions presented for NZS DGs can be relaxed (see Fig. \ref{fig:4.1}).
+For ZS DGs, we also establish stronger results compared to NZS DGs using the interchangeability property of multiple player-wise saddle points.